mercuryoio/BAAS-API/Buy/README.md

 While using this method pay attention to the flag `is total` which affects on fee limits value:

-* if user is buying crypto and enter fiat value first, then converted crypto value must be counted with the commission `is total=true`;
+* if the Customer is buying crypto and enter fiat value first, then converted crypto value must be counted with the commission `is total=true`;
-* if user is buying crypto and enter crypto value first, then converted fiat value must be counted with the commission `is_total=false`.
+* if the Customer is buying crypto and enter crypto value first, then converted fiat value must be counted with the commission `is_total=false`.

 Rates are freezed and associated with buy-token.